manoj0617/pairup-landing/README.md

 ## Business Information

-The website serves as a business information page for PairUp, which operates primarily via Telegram.
+The website serves as an e-commerce platform for PairUp, which specializes in AI-powered product discovery.
 The landing page provides:

-- Platform overview
+- Platform overview and value proposition
-- Key features
+- Featured product showcase
+- How the AI recommendation system works
-- Contact information
+- Customer contact information
-- Terms and privacy policy placeholders
+- Comprehensive policy pages (terms, refunds, shipping)

 ## Customization

-To customize this landing page:
+To customize this e-commerce landing page:

-1. Update text content in `index.html`
+1. Update product information and descriptions in `index.html`
 2. Modify colors and styles in `styles.css`
-3. Replace placeholder links with actual URLs if needed
+3. Replace product placeholder images with actual product photos
+4. Update contact information and policies as needed
+5. Add real product links and shopping functionality